 Here’s a quick recap of why more and more professionals nowadays choose lime over cement.

-• Lime can be soft.
+- Lime can be soft.

 But there are also types that are practically as hard as cement, while the latter will always be rigid.
-So, lime plaster is a great choice especially for ‘moving’ structures.
+So, lime plaster is a great choice especially for ‘moving’ structures. - Lime is breathable.

 This fact will help you avoid plenty of problems in the future.
-Cement, on the other hand, doesn’t allow water to freely evaporate.
+Cement, on the other hand, doesn’t allow water to freely evaporate. - Lime is an amazing thermal insulator.

-• Lime is naturally anti-bacterial.
+- Lime is naturally anti-bacterial.

-You can basically forget about problems with mould.
+You can basically forget about problems with mould. - Finally, lime plaster is recyclable.

 Unfortunately, not a lot of people know that such plaster is even an option.
 A staggering percentage of builders don’t work with lime because they were never taught how to.